 Cotyledon orbiculata 'Mucronata' is an upright, sparingly-branched succulent with upright stems and beautiful dumpling-shaped leaves.
 It grows up to 2 feet (60 cm) tall.
 The leaves are upwardly inclined and are tightly overlapped with all parts of the leaves covered with a white powder, likened by some to "icing sugar" and have strongly undulating flat margins.
-In summer appear up to 1 foot (30 cm) tall inflorescences topped with dangling reddish-orange flowers.
+In summer, appear up to 1 foot (30 cm) tall inflorescences topped with dangling reddish-orange flowers.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).